-As part of our unique mission, we participate in multiple major Naval, joint service and multi-national exercises each year and make numerous port visits to countries in the Western Pacific.
-Ports visited include Australia, the Philippines, Singapore, South Korea, and Thailand among many others.
+To support our unique mission, we participate in several major fleet, joint service and multi-national exercises each year.
+We make numerous port visits to countries in the Western Pacific; with visits to Hong Kong, Singapore, Thailand and Australia being the most frequent.
+We are in our forward deployed port of Yokosuka about 50 percent of the time.

-I am pleased to have you assigned to Blue Ridge and look forward to meeting you.
+I am pleased to have you assigned to BLUE RIDGE and look forward to meeting you.
 Again, Welcome Aboard!